To build these microservices, navigate to the

 docker build command allows the Docker image to be labeled (tagged) in the

 name[:tag] format.
 The tag for an image describes the specific image version.
 If the optional

 [:tag] tag is not specified, the

 When the builds succeed, run the following command to deploy the necessary Kubernetes resources to serve the applications.

 Use the following command to view the status of the pods.
 There will be two

-ping pod, later you’ll observe their behaviour as the
+inventory pod, later you’ll observe their behavior as the